 You’re certainly not alone.
 With 87% of Deakin graduates continuing to work while studying, it’s important that flexibility is part of the course you choose.
 The best postgraduate degrees offer a high level of flexibility.
 That way, you can continue your career, keep up with family commitments and enjoy other interests while completing your postgraduate degree.

 Plus, if you’re considering studying online, it’s important to choose a degree that gives you the flexibility you need to fit study into your life, while still providing a world-class, high-quality education.

-Online study at Deakin’s Cloud Campus means you can access all this and more.
+Online study at Deakin means you can access all this and more.
 Participate in classes, study around your own schedule and access resources – wherever and whenever it suits you.
-So, while online study is traditionally an isolated task, Cloud Campus makes it a collaborative experience filled with support and encouragement.
+So, while studying online is traditionally an isolated task, our online platform makes it a collaborative experience filled with support and encouragement.